 ICER reviewed obeticholic acid for NASH in 2020.8 Much of the background information in this report is updated from that review.
 Nonalcoholic fatty liver disease (NAFLD) is common in the general population.
-An estimated 24% of adults in the United States (US) have NAFLD.1 NAFLD requires the presence of fat in the liver (hepatic steatosis [HS]) without another explanation such as significant alcohol consumption or use of medications that cause HS.2 NAFLD can be subcategorized as nonalcoholic fatty liver (NAFL), in which there is HS but no injury to liver cells (hepatocellular injury), and as nonalcoholic steatohepatitis (NASH), in which HS is accompanied by hepatocellular injury.
+An estimated 24% of adults in the United States (US) have NAFLD.
+NAFLD requires the presence of fat in the liver (hepatic steatosis [HS]) without another explanation such as significant alcohol consumption or use of medications that cause HS.2 NAFLD can be subcategorized as nonalcoholic fatty liver (NAFL), in which there is HS but no injury to liver cells (hepatocellular injury), and as nonalcoholic steatohepatitis (NASH), in which HS is accompanied by hepatocellular injury.

 The exact prevalence of NASH is uncertain since diagnosis requires liver biopsy and many patients with NAFLD do not undergo biopsy.
-It is estimated that the prevalence of NASH in the adult population is between 1.5% and 6.5%.1 Patients with NASH may have liver fibrosis, and liver fibrosis can progress to cirrhosis.
+It is estimated that the prevalence of NASH in the adult population is between 1.5% and 6.5%.
+Patients with NASH may have liver fibrosis, and liver fibrosis can progress to cirrhosis.
 Patients with cirrhosis are at high risk of death from liver failure and liver cancer (hepatocellular carcinoma [HCC]) and may require liver transplantation.2 NAFLD is associated with metabolic syndrome with or without type 2 diabetes mellitus (T2DM), and NAFLD and metabolic syndrome share the common risk factor of obesity.
-Metabolic syndrome is a major risk factor for cardiovascular disease (CVD), and despite an increased risk of death from liver-related causes, CVD is the most common cause of death in patients with NAFLD.1 NASH has become a major cause of cirrhosis and, as effective treatment of hepatitis C is now available, it has become the leading reason for liver transplantation.9
+Metabolic syndrome is a major risk factor for cardiovascular disease (CVD), and despite an increased risk of death from liver-related causes, CVD is the most common cause of death in patients with NAFLD.
+NASH has become a major cause of cirrhosis and, as effective treatment of hepatitis C is now available, it has become the leading reason for liver transplantation.9

 The prognosis of NAFLD is variable.
 Most patients with NAFLD and with NASH without fibrosis do not progress, and while some patients with NASH and fibrosis do progress to advanced liver disease, many stabilize or improve without pharmacotherapy.
-A meta-analysis of the placebo arms of clinical trials in patients with NASH found that 25% showed improvement on a common measure of disease activity.10 In unpublished results from one trial, similar percentages of patients receiving placebo improved and worsened (23.2% vs 20.9%); presumably more than half of patients showed stability in their degree of fibrosis.11
+A meta-analysis of the placebo arms of clinical trials in patients with NASH found that 25% showed improvement on a common measure of disease activity.
+10 In unpublished results from one trial, similar percentages of patients receiving placebo improved and worsened (23.2% vs. 20.9%); presumably more than half of patients showed stability in their degree of fibrosis.
+11

 Lifestyle changes that result in improvement in the metabolic syndrome, including diet, exercise, and weight loss, can improve NASH, as can weight loss after bariatric surgery; bariatric surgery also improves T2DM and the metabolic syndrome.^{2,3} There have been limited pharmacologic options for treating NASH, although many are now in development.
-Vitamin E and pioglitazone may improve the histologic changes of NASH2, but are falling out of favor among patients and clinicians.2 biliary cholangitis in 2016.
+Vitamin E and pioglitazone may improve the histologic changes of NASH2, but are falling out of favor among patients and clinicians.2

+Obeticholic acid (OCA; OcalivaTM; Intercept Pharmaceuticals) is a bile acid analog that selectively binds to the farnesoid X-activated receptor (FXR), which inhibits triglyceride synthesis and decreases fat deposition in the liver.
+It was approved for the treatment of patients with primary biliary cholangitis in 2016.
 It is taken orally once daily.
 OCA is under review as a treatment for NASH with fibrosis, with a Food and Drug Administration (FDA) decision expected on June 22, 2023.
 ICER had previously reviewed OCA as a treatment for NASH in 2020 and found the evidence inconclusive at that time.
 The FDA issued a Complete Response Letter in 2020 stating that OCA's efficacy and safety data were insufficient to support accelerated approval at that time.
 The prior report can be accessed, here: